If this is your first Fair +

 Monday Morning Orientation

-On Monday morning, October 15, 8:45 am, plan to be at the Paramount Room at the Crown & Anchor, 161 Commercial Street for our sumptuous and leisurely orientation brunch.
+On Monday morning, 8:30 am, plan to be at the Crown & Anchor, 161 Commercial Street for our sumptuous and leisurely orientation brunch.
 Sit at a table with others and introduce yourself, fill you plate at breakfast buffet, and chat with your newfound friends.
 After you eat, tour the tables, saying hello to others.
 It’s the perfect way to make others aware of you and sow the seeds of friendship.

 Some time around ten, Dee LaValle will begin the orientation.
 She will introduce key personnel and go through the many activities of the Fair.
 Pay attention, and you’ll have the tools you need to plan a full and fulfilling Fantasia Fair.

-At 11:30 am, Provincetown historian Robert Anderson will conduct a walking tour of Provincetown.
+At 11:30 am, Carrie Lopes will conduct a walking tour of Provincetown.
 The city has a fascinating history.
 Did you know the pilgrims’ first landing was less than a mile from where you just finished breakfast?
-That playwrights like Eugene O’Neill and Tennessee Williams once lived in Provincetown?
-You will after Robert’s tour!

-If you arrived late on Sunday or early Monday, the Fantasia Fair office will be open Monday from 11:45 am until 1:00 pm and 3:00 – 5:00 pm, and from 9:00 – 11:00 and 3:00 – 5:00 pm the rest of the week (closed Saturday afternoon, but please drop by to hell tear down the office).
-The office is at the Boatslip Inn, 161 Commercial Street
+If you arrived late on Sunday or early Monday, the Fantasia Fair office will be open Monday from 11:45 am until 1:00 pm and 3:00 – 5:00 pm, and from 9:00 – 11:00 and 3:00 – 5:00 pm the rest of the week (closed Saturday afternoon, but please drop by to help tear down the office).
+The office is at the Boatslip Inn, 161 Commercial Street.

 Morning Meet and Greets

-Tuesday through Saturday, we feature three morning meetings that can help orient first-time attendees.
-From 9:00 – 9:45 am there is a meet and greet for trans and nonbinary attendees of the Fair.
-They are facilitated by Cody Suzuki and Tina Simmons and held downstairs at the Boatslip, 161 Commercial Street (there’s an elevator if you need one).
+Tuesday through Saturday, we feature morning meetings that can help orient first-time attendees.
+From 9:00 – 9:45 am there is a meet and greet for trans and nonbinary attendees of the Fair, facilitated by Cody Suzuki and Tina Simmons and held in the Cabaret Room in the Crown & Anchor, 247 Commercial Street

 Concurrent meet and greets for significant others, facilitated by Jolie LaValle, are held in Room 201 of the Crown & Anchor, 247 Commercial Street.
 Just go up the ramp and take the stairs or elevator upstairs.
 Room 201 is at the top of the stairs, to the left.